TingPing/tingping.github.io/_posts/2016-09-27-LAS-Hosted-by-GNOME.md

 ## IRC

-I did briefly discuss IRC at a [BoF](https://en.wikipedia.org/wiki/Birds_of_a_feather_(computing)) mentioning the current state of initiatives like [ircv3](http://ircv3.net).
+I did briefly discuss IRC at a [BoF](https://en.wikipedia.org/wiki/Birds_of_a_feather_(computing)) mentioning the current state of initiatives like [IRCv3](http://ircv3.net).
 The end conclusion is just that we need to get in contact with the infrastructure of GNOME to push for more modern server features and possibly expose things like chat history which is already doable at the protocol level.

 ## Monetization

-There was a Bof over how to monitize applications and I was honestly disappointed by this discussion.
+There was a BoF over how to monitize applications and I was honestly disappointed by this discussion.
 Technologies like Flatpak and the future website of FlatHub, a hosted service for building and distributing flatpaks, help this but I don't feel like any new useful strategies were brought up and the issue of getting the community at large to *want* to donate/pay, especially for existing projects, is a bigger blocker than some realize.
 This is just something that will need to be discussed further.